Data Management Central: Is your CRM system an integrated part of your team?11 Sep 2023

 Reflect and Review: Are these new data management processes and tools working for you?

-Finally, once you’ve implemented the changes, you need to find out if they’ve worked.
-Listen to the feedback of your team and keep up with discussions around your process and data management strategy in team meetings.
+Once you’ve implemented the changes, you need to find out if they’ve worked.
+You can do so by looking at facts and reporting on the data in your system.
+As well as the quantitative data, you need to consider the qualitative.
+Solicit feedback from your team and keep up with discussions around your process and data management strategy in team meetings.

 Going back to the example I shared above.
-Just because we find that the sales team are completing these tasks doesn’t mean we stop discussing the importance of them.
+Just because we find that the sales team are completing these tasks doesn’t mean we stop discussing their importance.
 We recently added a few more tasks and actions to the workflow.
 Because we recognised that this stage of the customer journey was important to departments outside of sales and projects.